UBC-MDS/beautiful-jekyll/policies.md

 Balancing these two sides is difficult.
 In MDS the policy is as follows: if a grade is challenged in a way that is deemed unreasonable, the student will receive a warning.
 This decision will be made by the instructor (not TA).
 If a student receives three warnings, the student will lose the privilege to challenge grades for the remainder of the program.
 Examples of unreasonable requests include extremely minor complaints (e.g. half a mark on an assignment) or repeatedly contesting the same issue once a decision has been reached.
 This policy applies to both labs and quizzes.

-## Quiz policies
+## Quiz Policies

-Unless otherwise specified, MDS quizzes are **closed book**, with allowance of a double-sided A4 cheatsheet.
-You may only access Canvas during the quiz.
+Unless otherwise specified, MDS quizzes are **closed** book, with the allowance of a digital double-sided A4 cheatsheet that must be uploaded to PrairieLearn before the quiz.
+You may only access PrairieLearn during the quiz.

-**It is NOT permitted to communicate with anyone else, including via posting quiz questions on internet forums, during a quiz.**
+**It is NOT permitted to communicate with anyone else, including via posting quiz questions on internet forums and asking quiz-related questions on Slack, during quiz period.**

 **Use of AI tools (e.g., ChatGPT) is also strictly prohibited and can lead to serious consequences.**